Introduction to Graph Neural Networks for Machine Learning Engineers: Introduction to encoder-decoder models

-Subsequently the \textit{decoder} function \beq \dec: \R^m \to \R^k\,, \eeq converts those node embeddings into predictions, where $m \geq \ell$ and $k$ is the dimension of the model predictions.
+Subsequently the \textit{decoder} function \beq \dec: \R^{n\times\ell} \to \R^k, \quad \dec(z_{i_1}, \ldots, z_{i_n}) = \hat y \,, \eeq converts $n$ node embeddings into a prediction, $\hat y$, where $k$ is the dimension of the prediction.
 We emphasize that the decoder generally does \emph{not} simply invert the encoder.
-It is instead a kind of interpreter that ``decodes" abstract node embeddings into predictions in order to solve the given task.
-The decoders for common tasks like those described in Section~\ref{sect:graph_tasks} are usually simple functions with few parameters, such as an inner product followed by a softmax function.
-Hence, the majority of the model's learnable parameters are usually in the encoder.
+It is instead a kind of interpreter that ``decodes'' abstract node embeddings into predictions in order to solve the given task.
+Although decoders often include learnable parameters, they are usually simple functions whose parameters enter the computation in a relatively straightforward way, for example through a linear map or inner product.
+The majority of the model's learnable parameters are usually in the encoder.

-We introduce the term \textit{ground truth function} \beq \gt: \mathcal G \to \R^k\,, \eeq that provides reference information that is known about the graph, such as a node's class for node classification, which the loss function compares with the $k$-dimensional model predictions.
-The training and evaluation algorithms use it to assess the quality of model predictions.
-There does not seem to be an accepted term in the literature that accounts for all contexts that occur.
-Hamilton, et\ al.\ \cite{hamilton2017representation} consider the case of a relationship between two nodes and call it a pairwise similarity function.
-This occurs in link prediction, where the ground truth function may be a map $:\mathcal N \times \mathcal N \to \{0,1\}$ that says whether or not an edge exists between two nodes.
-In node classification, however, the ground truth function typically provides the node's class.
-In all cases, its role in the encoder-decoder framework is the same, so we refer to it by a single name.
+The \textit{ground truth function}, $\gt$, of a graph, $\graph$, \beq \gt: \mathcal N^n \to \R^{k}\,, \quad \gt(i_1, \ldots, i_n) = y\,, \eeq provides reference information that is known about the nodes of $\graph$ in the form of $k$-dimensional vectors, where the integer $n$ is the same as in the decoder function.
+For the node classification problem, $n=1$, and the ground truth is the node's class represented as a $k$-dimensional vector.
+The loss function compares the ground truth with the $k$-dimensional model predictions, and the training and evaluation algorithms use it to assess the quality of those model predictions.

+There does not seem to be an accepted term in the literature that is appropriate in all contexts.
+Hamilton et~al.~\cite{hamilton2017representation} consider the case of a relationship between two nodes and call it a ``pairwise similarity'' function. ``Pairwise similarity'' is appropriate for link prediction, where the ground truth function may be a map $\mathcal N \times \mathcal N \to \{0,1\}$ that says whether or not an edge exists between two nodes.
+However, ``pairwise similarity'' does not describe the case of node classification, where the map is from $\mathcal N$ to the set of node classes.
+In all cases, the role of the ground truth in the encoder-decoder framework is the same, so we use the same name: ground truth function.